 Many states require the landlord to send an eviction notice alerting the tenant of the issue that may trigger an eviction.
 Then the tenant has a short period of time before the eviction process is in full effect — typically anywhere from three days to one month — to resolve it.
 During this phase of the legal process, the tenant should seek legal advice if there’s an interest in challenging the eviction.
 [7]

 In general, landlords aren’t allowed to carry out a de facto eviction by making a tenant’s living conditions unbearable.
-They also can’t simply change the locks.
-And they can’t evict a tenant as retaliation for complaints made against them.[8]
+They also can’t simply change the locks, take the tenant’s belongings, remove the front door, or turn off the heat or electricity.[8]
 While eviction laws vary from state to state, there are also federal laws landlords must follow.
 For instance, the Fair Housing Act bars landlords from discriminating based on disability, familial status, national origin, race or color, religion or sex.[9]

-Negative information, including evictions, remains on your tenant screening report for seven years.
+Negative information, including evictions, remains on your tenant screening report for seven years or up to ten years if you file for bankruptcy.
 A tenant screening report draws personal information from your public record.[10]
 If eviction is unavoidable, you may have a tougher time finding a new place to live.
 But may not be not impossible.

 Here are some options to consider: